About Status of Residence

 Please note that if you have plans to leave Japan beyond one year, you must obtain the re-entry permit before departure.

-Permission to Engage in an Activity Other than that Permitted by the Status of Residence (Part-time job)
+Permission to Engage in an Activity Other than that Permitted under the Status of Residence (Part-time job)

 When international students intend to engage in an activity to operate profit-making businesses or an activity for receiving consideration other than the activity permitted under their status of residence, they must obtain permission to engage in an activity other than that permitted under the status of residence previously granted, in advance.